markproy/bird-classification-workshop/docs/lab6-text-notification.md

 ## Extend the Lambda function to publish to SNS

-In [Lab 4](lab4-trigger-inference-from-s3.md), you created a Lambda function called `IdentifySpeciesAndNotify`.
+In [Lab 4](lab4-trigger-inference-from-s3.md), you created a Lambda function called `IdentifySpeciesAndNotify` plus your suffix.
 It already has code that attempts to publish the species identification message to SNS:

 ```
 mySNSTopicARN = os.environ['SNS_TOPIC_ARN']